zicna/refactoring-views-with-helpers-reading/README.md

 Helpers are generally organized by controller.
-If you use `rails g scaffold` or `rails g controller`, Rails will create a helper for your controller and put it in the `app\helpers` directory.
+If you use `rails g scaffold` or `rails g controller`, Rails will create a helper for your controller and put it in the `app/helpers` directory.
 If we look in our helpers directory, we'll see `application_helper.rb`, `authors_helper.rb`, and `posts_helper.rb`.
 This matches what we have in our `controllers` directory — `application_controller.rb`, `authors_controller.rb`, and `posts_controller.rb`.